 The Partnership Fund JSC (the "Fund") is a joint stock company domiciled in Georgia.
 The consolidated financial statements include financial statements of the Fund and its subsidiaries (together referred to as the "Group" and individually as "Group entities") and the Group's interest in associates and joint ventures.
-The Group entities are Georgian joint stock and limited liability companies as defined in the "Law of Georgia on Entrepreneurs" and are disclosed in notes 1(c) and 23.
+All the Group entities, except for one insignificant subsidiary, are Georgian joint stock and limited liability companies as defined in the "Law of Georgia on Entrepreneurs" and are disclosed in notes 1(c) and 23.

 The Fund was established on 28 June 2011 as a wholly state-owned enterprise following the "Law of Georgia on Partnership Fund JSC" as of 8 April 2011.
-The Fund is the first specialised public sector entity established by the State of Georgia, governed by the Supervisory Board chaired by the Prime Minister of Georgia.
+The Fund is a specialised public sector entity established by the State of Georgia, governed by the Supervisory Board chaired by the Prime Minister of Georgia.
 It was created to support investments in less developed industries of the Georgian economy and to create new employment opportunities in the country.